 "Metadata": {}

-Simply modify the above put-objectcommand to work with your environment (bucket/key/content-type/endpoint) and they should then be displaying properly.
+}Modify the above put-object command to work with your environment (bucket/key/content-type/endpoint), and the content should display properly.